How Much Does it Cost to go to Hawaii?

 |Local transportation||$70 (or $50 a day for a car)|

 The above estimate is in American dollars, so please use XE.com to find out the average costs in your home country.

 Airfare to Hawaii can really vary in cost, but if you have some time to plan then keep an eye out for sales.
-Hawaii is a popular destination from North America and it’s pretty easy to find deals, flash sales, or promotions to Hawaii.
-To get the best deals, avoid high season (summer months and over the holidays).
-I’ve estimated airfare to Hawaii to be $450 for those who avoid the high season prices.
-That being said, you may be able to get a better deal, especially if you live on the west coast of North America.
+Hawaii is a popular destination in North America and it’s pretty easy to find deals, flash sales, or promotions to Hawaii.
+To get the best deals, avoid the high season (summer months and over the holidays).
+April and September are great times for a Hawaii vacation.

 To get to and from the airport I suggest using one of the shuttle services which cost $16 per person rather than a taxi which will cost $40+ to the Waikiki area.
 Uber is also an option both to/from the airport and around Honolulu.